laurent22/joplin/BUILD.md

 # General information

 - All the applications share the same library, which, for historical reasons, is in ReactNativeClient/lib.
-This library is copied to the relevant directories when builing each app.
+This library is copied to the relevant directories when building each app.
 - The translations are built by running CliClient/build-translation.sh.
 You normally don't need to run this if you haven't updated the translation since the compiled files are on the repository.

 ## macOS dependencies